pybamm-team/PyBaMM/docs/source/api/experiment/experiment_steps.rst

 The following functions can be used to define steps in an experiment.

-.. autofunction:: pybamm.experiment.string
+.. autofunction:: pybamm.step.string

-.. autofunction:: pybamm.experiment.current
+.. autofunction:: pybamm.step.current

-.. autofunction:: pybamm.experiment.voltage
+.. autofunction:: pybamm.step.voltage

-.. autofunction:: pybamm.experiment.power
+.. autofunction:: pybamm.step.power

-.. autofunction:: pybamm.experiment.resistance
+.. autofunction:: pybamm.step.resistance

 These functions return the following step class, which is not intended to be used
 directly:

-.. autoclass:: pybamm.experiment._Step
+.. autoclass:: pybamm.step._Step
     :members: